Writing about Work Abroad Experience on a CV

-Imagine you’ve just returned from a life-changing summer volunteering on environmental projects the USA or teaching English to disadvantaged children in Cambodia or Peru?
-YOU know how much you have learnt from the experience; how you have grown in confidence and independence and feel more prepared for what life will bring, but how can you put that experience into words that you can put on your CV use to impress future employer?
+Imagine you’ve just returned from a life-changing trip.
+Maybe it was a 2 year working holiday in Canada, teaching English in South Korea for 12 months or working as Camp Counsellor in the USA for the summer.
+YOU know how much you have learnt from the experience; how you have grown in confidence and independence and feel more prepared for what life will bring, but how can you put that experience into words that you can put on your CV to impress future employer?

 2. ‘Working as part of a team’